-Hiring in the construction sector increased in February, rising to a 5.2% rate.
+The housing market remains underbuilt and requires additional labor, lots and lumber and building materials to add inventory.
+However, the market is slowing due to higher interest rates.
+Nonetheless, hiring in the construction sector increased to a 5% rate in July.
 The post-virus peak rate of hiring occurred in May 2020 (10.4%) as a rebound took hold in home building and remodeling.

-Construction sector layoffs remained low at a 2% rate in February.
+Despite slowing of building activity, construction sector layoffs remained low at a 1.9% rate in July.
 In April 2020, the layoff rate was 10.8%.
 Since that time however, the sector layoff rate has been below 3%, with the exception of February 2021 due to weather effects.
-The rate trended lower in 2021 due to the skilled labor shortage and remains low in 2022.